leviat-tech/jsdraft/README.md

 - A javascript library (@crhio/jsdraft) for manipulating 2D parametric drawings
 - A simple editor app to assist in creating new drawings
 - A webkit loader (@crhio/webpack-jsdraft-loader) for importing drawings into webkit projects
-- TODO: A vite loader (@crhio/vite-jsdraft-loader) for importing drawings into vite projects
+- A rollup/vite plugin (@crhio/rollup-plugin-jsdraft) for importing drawings into rollup/vite projects

 JSDraft documentation can be found below: